 “Setting up a fully functional e-commerce website in 2014 is probably easier than it’s ever been thanks to the growth in platforms like Magento, Shopify and Sellr which have had thousands of man hours invested in them.”

 With that being said, Startups has produced a step-by-step guide on how to create an effective e-commerce website for an affordable price with advice from leading experts within the space.

 Once you’ve identified the product or service you want to sell online, choosing a domain name for your site is essential.
 A domain name is your web address on the internet and the first step to setting up a website.
 Make sure your domain name reflects your business and is both memorable and easy to spell, so that visitors can find your website with ease.

-Given the upcoming launch of new top level domains such as .uk and .london you may also want to look into registering for these web addresses.
+Given the recent launch of new top level domains such as .uk and .london you may also want to look into registering for these web addresses.

 You will need a place to host your website which will need to be compatible with your shopping cart software (see next page).
 A website host is a computer or set of computers which stores all of your website data and then when someone visits your domain, forwards the visitor to the hosting computer; known as the server.

 You can either purchase a third-party hosted e-commerce solution such as 1&1 or 123-reg which manages hosting on your behalf or you could choose to manage your own hosting.
 To manage your own web hosting you will need technical expertise, equipment and access to high speed internet which is usually much more expensive then leasing hosting space from a provider.